mehtabmahir/CSCI331Group3/SQL/README.md

 JOIN Reference.Color   AS clr ON st.ColorID = clr.ColorID;
 ```

-The output should show each sample sale line item with all details correctly linked (e.g., a **CustomerName** with their **CountryName**, the **Make/Model** of the sold vehicle, the vehicle **Color**, costs, sale price, etc.).
-This verifies that the foreign keys (Customer -> Country, Stock -> Color, etc.) point to the correct reference data.
+The output should show each sample sale line-item with all details correctly linked (e.g. a **CustomerName** together with their **CountryName**, the **Make** and **Model** of the vehicle sold, the vehicle **Color**, various cost fields, sale price, etc.).
+This verifies that the foreign keys (Customer -> Country, Stock -> Color, etc.) point to the correct reference data and that no data was lost or mis-assigned during normalization.

 ---

-**Conclusion:** The **PrestigeCars\_3NF** database has been successfully created and populated.
-All tables are in **Third Normal Form**, data is cleansed and standardized, and integrity checks show no broken dependencies or missing records.
-This completes the migration and normalization process, providing a clean foundation for future use (including further star-schema transformations in Project 3, if any).
-The notebook's steps can be executed top-to-bottom in Azure Data Studio or Jupyter (SQL kernel) to recreate the entire database.
+**Conclusion:** We have successfully created and populated the **PrestigeCars\_3NF** database.
+All tables are in **Third Normal Form** with cleansed, standardized data, and our integrity checks confirm no broken dependencies or missing records.
+This completes the migration and normalization process, providing a clean foundation for future use (including potential star-schema transformations in Project 3, if any).
+These steps can be executed sequentially in Azure Data Studio or in a Jupyter SQL notebook to recreate the entire database.